I have been fascinated with YouTube for years but the videos I was uploading never seem to get that many views.

 9 > Ask everyone to comment, like or dislike your video

-Again probably not something you haven’t heard before or isn’t particulary obvious.
+Again probably not something you haven’t heard before or isn’t particularly obvious.
 The more comments, likes or dislikes your video has the more popular it is.
 The more popular it is the more likely it is to appear in search results.

-Getting comments, likes and dislikes can be quite hard to begin with.
+Getting comments, likes and dislikes can be quite hard, to begin with.
 This is where friends and family come in.
 I literally asked everyone to comment on it and press the like button to get the ball rolling as it then encourages others.

 You also need to share your video on other social media platforms.
 This will help to drive traffic to it to get more views but also help to make it more popular.